To carry out licensable activities from premises you'll need to apply for a premises licence.

 Before you apply

 Please read the premises licence supporting documents and information to find out what's required of you as part of your application and what you'll need to provide for your licence.
 This includes descriptions and definitions of:

 - mandatory conditions

-- content of notice (for premises display and advertisement in local paper)
+- content of notice (for premises display and advertisement in the local newspaper)

 How to apply

-An application for a premises licence must be made to the Licensing Authority for the area in which the premises is situated.
-You can apply online or in writing.
+You must apply for a premises licence to the licensing authority for the area in which the premises is situated.
+You can apply online or by post.

 Your application must include: